ezylang/EvalEx/README.md

 http://UdoJava.com

+**Thanks to all who contributed to this project: [Contributors](https://github.com/uklimaschewski/EvalEx/graphs/contributors)**

-The software is licensed under the MIT Open Source license (see LICENSE file).
+The software is licensed under the MIT Open Source license (see [LICENSE](https://raw.githubusercontent.com/uklimaschewski/EvalEx/master/LICENSE) file).

 * The *power of* operator (^) implementation was copied from [Stack Overflow](http://stackoverflow.com/questions/3579779/how-to-do-a-fractional-power-on-bigdecimal-in-java) Thanks to Gene Marin
 * The SQRT() function implementation was taken from the book [The Java Programmers Guide To numerical Computing](http://www.amazon.de/Java-Number-Cruncher-Programmers-Numerical/dp/0130460419) (Ronald Mak, 2002)